-Complete Valorant map guide for Haven: Callouts, strategies, more | Dexerto.com
+Valorant Haven map guide: Callouts, strategies, more - Dexerto

 We’ll start with the C-Site.
 Generally considered the easiest one to push on Attack, it can be attacked from two routes: the C-Long route, or through Garage into C-Tunnel.

-If you take the latter route, it's wise to have a teammate smoke-off Grass/Courtyard, to prevent any ambitious Defenders from ruining your push from the B point.
-A smoke up in Nest (above Garage) is a good call too, since there's almost always a defender lying in wait by the Window.
+If you take the latter route, it’s wise to have a teammate smoke off Grass/Courtyard, to prevent any ambitious Defenders from ruining your push from the B point.
+A smoke up in Nest (above Garage) is a good call too, since there’s almost always a defender lying in wait by the Window.

-For this reason, Brimstone's Sky Smokes make him an almost must-pick agent on Haven, but thanks to the 1.0 release patch that buffed her Cloudbursts, Jett could also work here.
+For this reason, Omen’s smokes make him an almost must-pick agent on Haven.
+He only needs a couple of smokes to make it, while Brim would have to drop all of his utility to be effective.
+Either one is a fair shout though.

-The obvious route to C is through Long, but you'll have virtually no cover while moving to plant the Spike.
-So if you do choose to go via this route, it's wise to fully utilize any smokes and use the Cubby for cover.
+The obvious route to C is through Long, but you’ll have virtually no cover while moving to plant the Spike.
+If you do choose to go via this route, it’s wise to drop all your smokes and use the Cubby for cover.

 When it comes to planting on C, putting the Spike inside of the angle of the “L” shaped boxes is good for a quick strike (commonly referred to as default).
 But you can also plant on the opposite side of the L and sit behind the boxes in the back of C for longer holds.